 How often should I use niacinamide?

 Those who tolerate it well can use products with niacinamide daily, both morning and night.
-The key to seeing its brightening and other benefits is consistency, so stay on a schedule.
+The key to seeing its brightening and other benefits is consistency, so stay on a regular schedule.

 Is it okay to use niacinamide and vitamin C together?